Gibburger/Mooch/README.md

     Roadmap for Mooch:
     HTML
     CSS
-    JavaScript
+    JavaScript or TypeScript
-    Vue.js or Svelte or React.js
+    Vue.js or Svelte or React.js or Angular

+    NEW IDEA
+    Create a website with a waitinglist and see if there is a customerbase Include three.js